kylemocode/ConsumerX/README.md

 consumer.push({
   task: testAsync,
   success: (res) => {
-    console.log('Success ', res);
+    console.log('Success!! ', res);
   },
   failure: (err) => {
     console.log('Failure ', err);
   }
 }) // If you don't specify the priority, the default value will be 5.

+consumer.push({
+  task: testAsync,
+  success: (res) => {
+    console.log('Success$$ ', res);
+  },
+  failure: (err) => {
+    console.log('Failure ', err);
+  }
+})

 /*
 The console will log:

+called!
+called!
+called!
 Failure  reject from promise
-Failure  reject from promise
-Failure  reject from promise
-(Because the testPromiseReject's priority is highest, so it run first, and because we set the retryCount to 2 when we created the instance, so it will retry two time.)
+(Because the testPromiseReject's priority is highest, so it run first, and because we set the retryCount to 2 when we created the instance, so it will retry two time (the initial call + 2 retry count, so totally 3 times.)
+If the last retry also fail, it will call the failure callback.)

-Success  resolve from promise
+Success~~  resolve from promise

-Success  resolve from promise?No, is from async (Default priority is 5, which is the lowest in this case.)
+Success!!  resolve from promise?No, is from async (Default priority is 5, which is the lowest in this case.)

+Success$$  resolve from promise?No, is from async
+(If tasks have same priority, it will work like normal queue (FIFO).)
 */

 ```